akeneo/pim-api-docs/content/guides/print-connection/step0-who-is-your-connector-for.md

 Let's already address 2 different needs:
 1. The need to create a complete print catalog from PIM information.
-2. The ability to create a PDF or product brochure on demand from one or more PIM products.
+2. The ability to create a PDF, a product brochure, a paper label or flyers on demand from one or more PIM products.

 ### Julia's needs

+**For a print catalog:**

-Julia needs an easy way to export her PIM data into your print solution (sometimes associated to Adobe InDesign / Adobe Illustrator).
+Julia needs an easy way to export her PIM data into your print solution (Probably associated with a software such as **Adobe InDesign** or **Adobe Illustrator**).

-After import, the PIM product information is formatted either automatically through a template or manually by the print team.

 So she needs:

-* An **easy to follow process** to import automatically her PIM data into the print solution.
+* An **easy to follow process** to define what PIM data will be managed by your print solution.

-* A **friendly Connector UI** to trigger manually the connector on demand.

-* A **friendly UI** to log all automatic and manual import processes and a notification system to be alerted when something goes wrong.
+* A **friendly connector UI** to select and import PIM data into your print solution.

+* A **complete documentation** on how to use your connector.

+* A **documentation** about the limits in terms of PIM data your connector manages.

 ### Peter and/or Filips' needs